UNM-CARC/QuickBytes/parallelization_with Jupyterhub_using_mpi.md

 cd ~/.ipython/profile_pbs
 ```

 Now on Jupyter hub go to the IPython Clusters tab (refresh if already open) and you should see a pbs profile now available to you.
+Click the JupyterHub icon in the upper left of your screen if you can't see the clusters tab.

-You can start a job by setting number of engines to 8 and clicking start under actions.
-Check that the job is running in terminal with
+You can start a job by setting number of engine in the 'pbs' cluster profile and clicking start under actions.
+For this example we will request 8 ipython compute engines.

+[Optional] Check that the job is running in terminal with

 ```
 watch qstat -tn -u <username>